A survey of group actions on 4-manifolds: Introduction

 In its broad outlines this report follows a historical progression, but we also attempt simultaneously to group topics together in a natural way, so that when appropriate we depart from the historical order of things.

-The exposition is also organized around a sequence of general, often familiar, open-ended, guiding \textbf{questions}, many of which make sense in all dimensions, and a parallel sequence of \textbf{problems}, which propose specific, concrete questions or conjectures, which are to the best of my knowledge still unsolved.
+The exposition is also organized around a sequence of general, often familiar, open-ended, guiding \textbf{questions}, many of which make sense in all dimensions, and a parallel sequence of \textbf{problems}, which propose specific, concrete questions or conjectures, which are to the best of my knowledge still at least partially unsolved.

 There are two appendices.
-In the first we list the problems from the classic Kirby Problem List (original 1976, updated 1995) related to group actions on $4$-manifolds, and update them to 2009.
+In the first we list the problems from the classic Kirby Problem List (original 1976, updated 1995) related to group actions on $4$-manifolds, and update them to 2015.
 In the second appendix we list and update the problems on $4$--manifolds from the 1984 Transformation Groups Conference at the University of Colorado.

 To accompany this paper we have prepared what we hope is a rather complete bibliography of papers on the subject of group actions on $4$-manifolds, including items not necessarily directly discussed in the body of the paper.